 4. Graham Number

 CLX is trading at a premium to all four valuations above.
 Since CLX's tangible book value is not meaningful, a Graham number can not be calculated.
-The stock is trading at a 10.2% premium to its calculated fair value of $81.20.
+When also considering the NPV MMA Differential, the stock is trading at a 31.2% premium to its calculated fair value of $85.32.
 CLX did not earn any Stars in this section.